What does the SharePoint structure look like?25/10/2019

 Is the SharePoint structure complicated?
-Definitely not.
+Not.
 The key to maintaining order in files placed on the platform is to properly name the individual elements.
 If we just name each structure properly, it will be easy for us to find the right file – the rest is a matter of intuitive SharePoint layout.

 We will talk about the differences between lists, libraries, and pages, but we hope that today we have been able to show that SharePoint can be divided into logical, personalized, convenient to use modules.